tianon/cgroupfs-mount/README.md

 It is critically important for the proper operation of these scripts that you do not manually include any cgroup mount points in `/etc/fstab`.
-After commenting out any extraneous cgroup entries in `/etc/fstab`, you should either reboot or manually umount them and then run `cgroupfs-mount` again.
+After commenting out any extraneous cgroup entries in `/etc/fstab`, you should either reboot or manually umount them and then run `mount.cgroupfs` again.